EPIC 10 Weeks

 EPIC 10 Weeks is suitable for students who couldn't join a Pre-sessional course and need to improve their English level by 1.0 IELTS bands (or equivalent).

 - Due to the coronavirus situation, this course will start online.
-You will begin in-person classes in London as soon as it is safe.
+You will begin in-person classes in London in September.